 “A few days later, when all the money had been distributed to the people.”

 “Who exactly?”
-Christophe presses.
+Christopher presses.

 “Everyone was there,” the detective recalls.